OneAndOnlySeabass/models/README.md

 All supplementary code for the RNNs and GRUs is currently under construction and not usable in practice.
 Updates will be provided on this page.

 Update 21-10-2018: The experiments with the FC and CNN models have been conducted.
-Performance data is stored under astronet/models and can be accessed using TensorBoard.
+Performance data is available on request as I am unable to upload some large files to GitHub.

 Link to original TensorFlow/models branch: https://github.com/tensorflow/models/tree/master/